Andy breaking through late phase awkward stage hair

 Around the same time, I started to get a lot of smaller hairs sticking up out the top of my head, which needed flattening with shaping creams and fluff tamers.
 Looking back, I think these were only noticeable because I was using the hair straighteners.
 I still get these hairs a bit, but I’m letting my natural wave do its thing so they aren’t obvious any more.

-I’ve also found as my hair has grown out I’ve needed to use less hair product.
+I’ve also found as my hair has grown out I’ve needed to use less hair product (though I’ve noted a few that are very useful below).
 After 14 or 15 months, my hair started to take care of itself, with enough length to fall into place and start looking moderately cool.

-Now I’m breathing hair instead of air, which I never expected.
-It’s annoying and pretty gross, having to pull a few strands out of my throat once or twice a week.
-Congratulations if you’ve reached this stage, and hopefully it’s just a temporary thing.
+For one thing I’m now breathing hair instead of air (i.e. the Thin Lizzy incident).
+It’s distressing and gross having to pull strands out of my throat once or twice a week.
 As my hair grows longer I expect it’ll get beyond this danger zone.

-Hair gear will become a part of your life too.
+Hair accessories will become a part of your life too.
 First off, make sure you have a supply of hair ties, as they’re essential when you’re shaving, and for plenty of other activities.
-Headwraps are also kickass, especially if you’re doing anything heavy duty and need to keep the mane in check.
+Headwraps are also kickass for keeping the mane in check, especially if you’re doing anything heavy-duty.

 Andy at the end late phase awkward stage hair